derson7es/AFS-Matlab-Wind-Turbine-Code/README AFS.txt

 The main objective of this code was to support the simulations performed in the
  work:

-Control of wind turbine based on effective wind speed estimation / Silva, Anderson Francisco -- São Paulo, 2025.
+Control of wind turbine based on effective wind speed estimation / A. F. da Silva -- versão corr. -- São Paulo, 2025.

 Please use this example to cite this code: